Japan: Health

 Health care in Japan is provided by national and local governments.
 Payment for personal medical services is offered through a universal health insurance system that provides relative equality of access, with fees set by a government committee.
 People without insurance through employers can participate in a national health insurance program administered by local governments.
 Since 1973, all elderly persons have been covered by government-sponsored insurance.

-Japan spent 10.74% of its total GDP on healthcare in 2019.
-In 2020, the overall life expectancy in Japan at birth was 84.62 years (81.64 years for males and 87.74 years for females), the highest in the world; while it had a very low infant mortality rate (2 per 1,000 live births).
+Japan spent 11.42% of its total GDP on healthcare in 2022.
+In 2020, the overall life expectancy in Japan at birth was 85 years (82 years for men and 88 years for women), the highest in the world; while it had a very low infant mortality rate (2 per 1,000 live births).
 Since 1981, the principal cause of death in Japan is cancer, which accounted for 27% of the total deaths in 2018—followed by cardiovascular diseases, which led to 15% of the deaths.
 Japan has one of the world's highest suicide rates, which is considered a major social issue.
 Another significant public health issue is smoking among Japanese men.
-However, Japan has the lowest rate of heart disease in the OECD, and the lowest level of dementia among developed countries.
+Japan has the lowest rate of heart disease in the OECD, and the lowest level of dementia among developed countries.

 Culture

 Contemporary Japanese culture combines influences from Asia, Europe, and North America.
-Traditional Japanese arts include crafts such as ceramics, textiles, lacquerware, swords and dolls; performances of bunraku, kabuki, noh, dance, and rakugo; and other practices, the tea ceremony, ikebana, martial arts, calligraphy, origami, onsen, Geisha and games.
+Traditional Japanese arts include crafts such as ceramics, textiles, lacquerware, swords, and dolls; performances of bunraku, kabuki, noh, dance, and rakugo; and other practices, the tea ceremony, ikebana, martial arts, calligraphy, origami, onsen, Geisha, and games.
 Japan has a developed system for the protection and promotion of both tangible and intangible Cultural Properties and National Treasures.
 Twenty-two sites have been inscribed on the UNESCO World Heritage List, eighteen of which are of cultural significance.
 Japan is considered a cultural superpower.

 Art and architecture

 The history of Japanese painting exhibits synthesis and competition between native Japanese esthetics and imported ideas.
 The interaction between Japanese and European art has been significant: for example ukiyo-e prints, which began to be exported in the 19th century in the movement known as Japonism, had a significant influence on the development of modern art in the West, most notably on post-Impressionism.

 Japanese architecture is a combination of local and other influences.
 It has traditionally been typified by wooden or mud plaster structures, elevated slightly off the ground, with tiled or thatched roofs.
-The Shrines of Ise have been celebrated as the prototype of Japanese architecture.
 Traditional housing and many temple buildings see the use of tatami mats and sliding doors that break down the distinction between rooms and indoor and outdoor space.
 Since the 19th century, Japan has incorporated much of Western modern architecture into construction and design.
 It was not until after World War II that Japanese architects made an impression on the international scene, firstly with the work of architects like Kenzō Tange and then with movements like Metabolism.